KI-Research-Services/CREDA_tools/README.md

 ```
 project.run_geocoding('Census')
 ```
 A second method is to export a file to be run externally in Geocoders, and then add the geocoded results back in when they are finished.
+We expect 3 columns including a 'lat', 'long', and 'confidence'.
-This can be accomplished through
+This can be accomplished through the following code
 ```
 project.make_geocoder_file(outfile) #This creates a file with TempIDZ and cleaned address for geocoding
 # Run Geocoding in other program
-project.add_geocoder_results(geocoder, infile)
+project.add_geocoder_results(geocoder, infile) # This will fail if infile doesn't contain lat, long, and confidence scores
 ```
 Available geocoders can be found at (PLACEHOLDER).
 We do not provide licenses or API tokens to access these resources.